csci-1301/csci-1301.github.io/labs/UML/readme.md

 ## Conception

-<! -- TODO: we should use different class here, since PreciseRectangle is already done in PreciseRectangle lab -->

 Draw the UML diagram of a PreciseRectangle class: it should have two attributes, of type `double`, and eight methods:

 - two setters, two getters (i.e., one for each attribute),